mfojtik/socker/README.md

 source 'https://rubygems.org'

 gem 'socker'

+# or if you want use Sinatra extension:
+# gem 'socker', :requre => 'socker/sinatra'
 ```

-## How to run it?
+## How to run standalone app?

-As Socker is Rack compatible, you can use `config.ru` to spawn the WebSocket
+Standalone Socker app is really a Rack app, so you can use `config.ru` to spawn it.
-server.
-Your app can be also mounted to any Sinatra/Rails/Rack-compatible app
-and provide the WebSocket layer together with the regular HTTP server.

 A simple example of `config.ru`: